Skyvell/s3lock/docs/development_report.md

 # 5. Additional thoughts and improvements

-- It should be possible to make sure that we only have one file (the master file) representing the lock state instead of the both the first and last file.
+- While constructing the diagras I thought it should be possible to make sure that we only have one file (the master file) representing the lockstate instead of the both the first and last file.
 When processes put a lock file in order to try to claim the lock, if they fail to claim the lock, they could delete their file again.
 But there are different scenarios too that I'd have to look into.
+Something to think about.

 - Additional testing.